domo2192/rails-engine/README.md

 ### Get all Merchants based on revenue sorted by highest revenue

 *This endpoint will retreive all the merchants based on revenue.
-You can pass in an optional param of how many merchants you would like returned*
+You can pass in an optional param of how many merchants you would like returned.*

 Example JSON respone of `http://localhost:3000/api/v1/revenue/merchants?quantity=2`